 Don’t let your baby go hungry

 Above all, assume that baby is hungry.
 You are in a weird place, weird food, weather changes, sleep changes.
 You might experience some cluster feeding, or a weird latch, or you might turn into a milk machine.
 Things will go back to normal once you get home, I promise!
+If you want to be successful at breastfeeding the worst thing you can do is introduce formula.

 Bring a manual pump- Just in Case!